Pathushi/Pathushi/README.md

-# M.M.P.N.Munasinghe | Portfolio
+# M.M.P.N.
+Munasinghe | Portfolio

 Welcome to my personal portfolio!
 This README highlights my **background, key projects, and ways to connect** with me.

 ---